ForgeRock/forgeops/helm/README.md

+>NOTE: This README is for the new forgeops-ng command only which is currently in technology preview status

-This directory contains per environment (env) values files to be used with our helm chart.
+This directory contains per environment (env) values files to be used with our Helm chart.
 These files are created and managed by the `forgeops-ng env` command.
 It will create several files per env.